Everything You Need to Know About NYSDF BitLicense

 A Means to Combat Criminal Activities

-Without regulation and oversight, cryptocurrencies may be used as a vehicle for money laundering, tax evasion, and other criminal activities.
+Without regulation and oversight, cryptocurrencies may be used as a vehicle for money laundering, tax evasion, and other A Criminal is an individual or group who has been convicted ...
+More activities.
 The seemingly anonymous nature of virtual currencies, ease of cross-border and interstate transport and the lack of a formal banking structure make it more difficult for law enforcement to monitor and apprehend individuals who use cryptocurrencies for illegal activities.https://news.law.fordham.edu/jcfl/2018/03/26/the-bitlicense-regulatory-overreach-or-prudent-response/ – _edn7.
 CipherTrace analysis has proven in numerous cases that countries with lax or non-existent AML and KYC crypto-regulation have a significantly higher occurrence of financial crime and money laundering activity.

 Thus, CipherTrace views the regulations as necessary mitigation for the financial crime risks inherent in the cryptocurrency ecosystem.
 That said, the BitLicense process may be too burdensome on smaller, newer crypto entities.
 So should small firms with weak security and no contingency plans be permitted to control consumer financial assets?
 Should such a requirement be applied nationwide.
 Perhaps the license application, review and its requirements for continued compliance could be graduated to reflect the asset size of the crypto-entity applying.
 This might allow for the smaller businesses and start-ups to break into the regulatory framework, without overtaxing the respective entities’ available resources.